Table of Contents[Hide][Show]

 American Airlines’ size requirements for a carry-on are 22″ x 14″ x 9″.

-If you are not sure what size your carry on is, American Airlines typically provides “size check templates” located at their ticketing counters and departure gates.
+If you aren’t sure what size your carry on is, American typically provides “size check templates” located at their ticketing counters and departure gates.
 But if you wait until you get to either of these locations and have an issue, it’s too late.

 Soft-sided garment bags up to 51 inches / 130 cm (length + width + height) can also be taken as your carry-on item.